wannier-developers/wannier90/docs/docs/user_guide/appendices/faq.md

 ### Is there a Tutorial available for `wannier90`?

 Yes!
-The `examples` directory of the `wannier90` distribution contains input files for a number of tutorial calculations.
+The `tutorials` directory of the `wannier90` distribution contains input files for a number of tutorial calculations.
 The ` doc` directory contains the accompanying tutorial handout.